Lake of the Woods: Camping

 Minnesota's Zippel Bay State Park offers a wide variety of services including campsites, toilet facilities, a marina with access to the Zippel River, and a beach.
 Minnesota and Ontario both offer state-sanctioned parks and campsites, which can be located through the respective governments.
 Backcountry campers can locate a prospective campsite on Lake of the Woods by boat, landing and examine the site in person.
 There is abundant wildlife even on the small islands on the lake.

 Numerous marinas and resorts on the lake provide accommodation and dining, houseboat rentals, nautical charts, camping and fishing advice, and knowledge on how to most enjoy the lake.

 Fishing

 Lake of the Woods is home to walleye, northern pike, perch, sauger, crappie, panfish, smallmouth bass, largemouth bass, lake trout, lake sturgeon, and muskellunge.
+Lake of the Woods is nicknamed the "Walleye capital of the world".
+The lake is the host of year-round fishing, with ice fishing being a popular recreation activity on the lake.

 Royal Lake of the Woods Yacht Club

 Lake of the Woods is also home to the Royal Lake of the Woods Yacht Club.